 In recent times, the logistics industry has witnessed several technological shifts.
-Apart from shippers and carriers exploring and investing in innovations and performance overhaul, the industry is focused on enhancing customer experiences through improved last mile delivery packaging and processes.
-Today’s logistics companies are not only mitigating business challenges but are also finding new approaches to stay competitive and profitable.
-In the meantime, location tracking in logistics is picking up pace.
+Apart from shippers and carriers exploring and investing in innovations and performance overhaul, the industry is focused on enhancing customer experiences through improved last-mile delivery packaging and processes.
+Today’s logistics 4.0 companies are not only mitigating business challenges but are also finding new approaches to stay competitive and profitable.
+In the meantime, location tracking or MDM GPS Tracking in logistics is picking up pace.

 One crucial aspect that facilitates them to stay on top of their game is an excellent and transparent fleet management and delivery/distribution process.
-Keeping a sharp eye on the delivery complexities and resolving the obstacles related to management of fleet availability, utilization of resources and delivery delays.
+Keeping a sharp eye on the delivery complexities and resolving the obstacles related to fleet management, utilization of resources, and delivery delays.
 This is where location tracking systems in logistics can play a significant role.

 What is Location Tracking and How it Benefits Logistics Workforce Management?

 Companies belonging to the logistics industry use GPS technology in more than one way.
-Helping fleet drivers and last mile delivery guys navigate from one location to another is just one aspect of GPS tracking technology in logistics.
-As a precursor to geofencing, location tracking helps a logistics company to trace the live location of a GPS enabled fleet, vehicle or enterprise endpoint used by the last-mile delivery guy or the vehicle driver.
-In certain occasions, and based on applied settings, location-tracking along with geo-fencing can send alerts and notifications to the company IT admin when a specific vehicle/driver leaves or enters an area or location.
+Helping fleet drivers and last-mile delivery guys navigate from one location to another is just one aspect of GPS tracking technology in logistics.
+As a precursor to geofencing, location tracking helps a logistics company to trace the live location of a GPS-enabled fleet, vehicle, or enterprise endpoint used by the last-mile delivery guy or the vehicle driver.
+On certain occasions, and based on applied settings, location-tracking along with geofencing can send alerts and notifications to the company IT admin when a specific vehicle/driver leaves or enters an area or location.

-Geolocation tracking systems in logistics help companies owning a fleet of vehicles, ELD devices and various other types of endpoints used by the drivers and other frontline executives, keep a constant check on the whereabouts of these enterprise machineries, delivery items and IT assets.
+Geolocation tracking systems in logistics help companies owning a fleet of vehicles, ELD devices, and various other types of endpoints used by the drivers and other frontline executives, keep a constant check on the whereabouts of this enterprise machinery, delivery items, and IT assets.
 Moreover, these endpoints carry corporate data worth millions.
-Hence, location-tracking system provides real-time information that helps track and monitor the fleet’s location, vehicle speed, kilometres travelled, routes taken, engine startup and shutdown, idle time spent and other data.
+Hence, the location-tracking system provides real-time information that helps track and monitor the fleet’s location, vehicle speed, kilometers traveled, routes taken, engine startup and shutdown, idle time spent, and other data.

-For a logistics company, it becomes imperative to maintain the full repository of information about real-time location and usage scenarios of endpoints and vehicles used by their drivers and frontline executives.
-When location tracking is provided as a feature by an MDM solution provider, it can facilitate the company’s IT security to a great extent.
-It allows the company to stay on top of their endpoint security and help them track their devices as well as employees in real time.
+For a logistics company, it becomes imperative to maintain the full repository of information about the real-time location and usage scenarios of endpoints and vehicles used by their drivers and frontline executives.
+When location tracking is provided as a feature by an MDM solution for logistics providers, it can facilitate the company’s IT security to a great extent.
+It allows the company to stay on top of their endpoint security and helps them track their devices as well as employees in real-time.
 Location tracking comes with the following advantages for a logistics company.